The dynamics of holomorphic correspondences of P^1: invariant measures and the normality set: More definitions and statement of results

 Given a holomorphic $k$-chain $\corr$ on $X\times X$, $\corr$ detemines a current of bidimension $(k,k)$ via the currents of integration given by its constituent subvarieties $\Gamma_j$.
 We denote this current by $[\corr]$.
-If $F$ is the holomorphic correspondence determined by $\corr$, we {\em formally} define the action of $F$ on currents $S$ on $X$ of bidegree $(p,p)$, $0\leq p\leq k$, by the prescription:
+If $F$ is determined by $\corr$, we {\em formally} define the action of $F$ on currents $S$ on $X$ of bidegree $(p,p)$, $0\leq p\leq k$, by the prescription:

 where, as usual, $\pi_j$ denotes the projection of $X\times X$ onto the $j$th factor.
-This prescription would make sense for those currents for which the pullback by $\pi_2$ makes sense and the intersection of this new current with $[\corr]$ also makes sense.
+This prescription will make sense for those currents for which the pullback by $\pi_2$ makes sense and the intersection of this new current with $[\corr]$ also makes sense.
 That this is the case is easy to see when $S$ is a smooth $(p,p)$ form (hence a current of bidegree $(p,p)$ on $X$).
 The reader is referred to \cite[Section 2.4]{dinhSibony:dvtma06} for details.

-If $\mu$ is a finite, positive Borel measure, then the intersection with $[\corr]$ in \eqref{E:pullback} makes sense.
-Here, $\mu$ is viewed as a current of bidegree $(k,k)$.
+A finite Borel measure $\mu$ on $X$ can be viewed as a current of bidegree $(k,k)$.
 Let us work out $F^*(\mu)$ for a specific example that is central to this paper.
 Let $x\in X$ and let $\delta_x$ be the Dirac mass at $x$.
 The prescription \eqref{E:pullback} is interpreted as